pgRouting/workshop/docs/basic/graphs.rst

   .. literalinclude:: ../scripts/basic/graphs/see_components1.txt

-2. How many components are in the edges table?
+.. rubric:: 2.
+How many components are in the edges table?

 Count the distinct components.